 Instructors can require a room scan before starting the proctored essay.
 This ensures that no unauthorized resources, like cell phones and books, or other people are in the room.

-Quickly authenticates their identity—it takes about a minute or less— to ensure the person writing the essay is the same as the person getting credit.
+Quickly authenticate their identity—it takes about a minute or less—to make sure that the person writing the essay is the same as the person getting credit.

 Additional settings to proctor handwritten essays (or math) using pen/pencil and paper